renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/secret.md

 !!! tip
-    Trivy tries to detect a base image and skip those layers for secret scanning.
+    Vul tries to detect a base image and skip those layers for secret scanning.
     A base image usually contains a lot of files and makes secret scanning much slower.
     If a secret is not detected properly, you can see base layers with the `--debug` flag.